Pathogenic Microorganisms That Are Present In Human Blood

 Label things.
 In a workplace, biohazard signs aren't bureaucracy — they're how the next person stays alive.
 At home, a marked box for sharps is smarter than a soda bottle.

 And talk.
-With partners, with kids, with coworkers.
+In real terms, with partners, with kids, with coworkers.
 The silence around bloodborne stuff is exactly what lets it spread.

 FAQ